tim-berman05/Berm_OS/README.md

 # Berm_OS
 My from scratch operating system project

-Useful commands
+Useful commands \n
-make - builds the entire project make clean - deletes the build folder, preps for rebuilding ./run.sh - loads main_floppy.img in qemu
+make - builds the entire project\n
+make clean - deletes the build folder, preps for rebuilding\n ./run.sh - loads main_floppy.img in qemu\n
-./debug.sh - loads main_floppy.img in bochs for debugging
+./debug.sh - loads main_floppy.img in bochs for debugging\n

-/src
+/src\n
-  *contains all source files used in the actual build process, everything else is tools /bootloader
+  *contains all source files used in the actual build process, everything else is tools\n /bootloader\n
-    *contains stage 1 and 2 of the bootloader, stage 2 in development /kernel
+    *contains stage 1 and 2 of the bootloader, stage 2 in development\n
+  /kernel\n
-    *contains the kernel, in development
+    *contains the kernel, in development\n
-/build
+/build\n
-  *empty in the repo, contains binary files for running
+  *empty in the repo, contains binary files for running\n

-  Dependencies
+  Dependencies\n
-  - nasm is default assembler
+  - nasm is default assembler\n
-  - qemu is default for running the floppy image
+  - qemu is default for running the floppy image\n
-  - bochs is default for debugging
+  - bochs is default for debugging\n
-  - gcc is default c compiler, not integrated yet
+  - gcc is default c compiler, not integrated yet\n